Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

     npm install
 ```

-### Step 4: Register the sample application(s) in your tenant
+### Step 3: Register the sample application(s) in your tenant

+While there are multiple project in this sample, we'd register just one app with Azure AD and use the registered app's *client id* in both apps.
+This reuse of app ids (client ids) is used when the apps themselves are just components of one larger app topology.

+To register it, you can:
 There is one project in this sample.
 To register it, you can:

-* follow the steps below for manually register your apps
+- follow the steps below for manually register your apps
-* or use PowerShell scripts that:
+- or use PowerShell scripts that:
-  * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
-  * modify the projects' configuration files.
+  - modify the projects' configuration files.

   <details>
    <summary>Expand this section if you want to use this automation:</summary>